-From the 1930s through to the middle of the 1970s, the Navy made use of hundreds of asbestos-containing products while constructing minesweeper ships for the various wars and conflicts in which minesweepers were involved.
-Many sailors and workers have a high risk of developing an asbestos-related condition, including mesothelioma.
+From the 1930s through the early 1980s, the U.S. Navy used hundreds of asbestos-containing products while constructing minesweeper ships for various wars and conflicts.
+Because of asbestos in minesweepers, many sailors and workers have a high risk of developing asbestos-related conditions, including mesothelioma.

 Asbestos and Minesweepers Explained

 U.S. Naval minesweepers are small warships that were designed to counteract the effects of mines laid out at sea during wartime.

 Unfortunately, minesweepers and other U.S. Navy vessels were often built with asbestos between the 1930s and early 1980s.
 While asbestos was considered safe during much of this time, this material is now known to cause cancer.

 As a result, many U.S. veterans who served on minesweepers are now developing incurable cancers like mesothelioma.

 It takes 10 to 50 years after being exposed to asbestos for the symptoms to appear, so veterans might not realize their cancer is related to their military service at first.